 The Curlacue chest is ready for fall too!
 I don’t keep a lamp on this chest.
 I have several lanterns that work there.
 I must admit this raw wood and metal lantern is my favorite.
 It helps to “dress down” my somewhat formal room.

 If you get one thing this fall it should be a large glass jug bottle.
 I find them so so easy to use in my decor and I can fill them with just a few springs of the season!
 And they make such a statement.

-Next week I’ll be sharing a post about “fall essentials” with lots of links you can click on and purchase or just browse.
-And I’ll make sure to include a big glass jug!
+SEE FABULOUS FALL ESSENTIALS with lots of links you can click on and purchase or just browse.
+And I’ve made sure to include a big glass jug!

 It’s also important to layer decor.
-So I brought up an old tobacco basket from the basement and added a few baby boo pumpkins to make a litte vignette.
+So I brought up an old tobacco basket from the basement and added a few baby boo pumpkins to make a little vignette.
+Super easy, right?

 With each new season, I add a couple pillow to my ever growing pillow collection.
 This year I fell in love with a big, tribal motif, embroidered pillow from Pottery Barn.
 I thought it gave a nod to the autumnal season without being too “pumpkin-y”.

-And I added a complimentary plaid throw to my sofa too also from Pottery Barn!
+And I added a complementary plaid throw to my sofa too also from Pottery Barn!